-This type of roadmap is simple in its format, easy to understand and quick to get started with.
-The focus is on priority and status.
+This type of roadmap features a simple format, making it easy to comprehend and quick to initiate.
+It places a significant emphasis on prioritization and status tracking.

-In its simplest form, it contains what is going on now, what is next in line and what comes later.
-The content of each column is in priority order, which means that what is at the top of NOW is what has the highest priority.
+In its most basic configuration, the roadmap encompasses ongoing activities, upcoming work, and what comes next.
+The content within each column is arranged based on priority, which means that what is at the top of NOW is what has the highest priority.

 |Focus on||Priority och status|

 |Used e.g. for||Teams|

 |Content size||E.g. hypothesis, assignment, initiative, subproject, epic|